-Vendors are small businesspeople struggling to make ends meet.
+There are more than 10,000 street vendors in New York City — hot dog vendors, flower vendors, book vendors, street artists, and many others.
+They are small businesspeople struggling to make ends meet.
 Most are immigrants and people of color.
-Many are U.S. military veterans.
-They work long hours under harsh conditions, asking for nothing more than a chance to sell their goods on the public street or sidewalk.
+They work long hours under harsh conditions, asking for nothing more than a chance to sell their goods on the public sidewalk.

-The Street Vendor Project is a membership-based project with more than 1,500 active vendor members who are working together to create a vendors’ movement for permanent change.
-We want more power and more respect.
-We are part of the Urban Justice Center, a non-profit organization that provides legal representation and advocates for marginalized New Yorkers.
+The Street Vendor Project is a membership-based project with more than 1300 active vendor members who are working together to create a vendors’ movement for permanent change.